danielrekshan/etolemy/uap_cases/README.md

 Specific novel aspects of the technique include a) frame-by-frame analysis of UAPs into brightness, valence, and area measures, b) application of ruler-and-compass geometry using charts in proportion to drawing tools, and c) production of graphics that demonstrate geometric qualities.

 I, Daniel Rekshan, believe this analysis technique to be a novel invention and, as such, my intellectualy property.
-I claim widest ownership of the specific techique of UAP analysis as possible so that I, here and now, publish as open-source and non-commercial in all jurisdictions possible.
+I claim most ownership of the specific techique of UAP analysis as possible so that I, here and now, publish as open-source and non-commercial in all jurisdictions possible.

 This work is offered under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
 Please see the LICENSE file for more information or visit: https://creativecommons.org/licenses/by-nc-sa/4.0/